The Healing Habitat

 “If you can be anything, be kind”.
 Every time any child or any adult goes out of the way to help the other person in need, then the child/adult gets to plant a sapling in the garden of kindness.

-The Tree of Self-Forgiveness
+The Tree of Self Compassion

 The Let It Go Pond

 Sometimes as adults we teach children that certain emotions are ‘bad’ and they should be repressed.
 But the truth is each emotion has in it itself the power to change oneself and thus we ask children to identify one thing they would like to let go off.
-They then pick up a marble, write on it and drop it in the pond and see it disappear.
+They can then pick up a marble, write on it and drop it in the pond and see it disappear.
 This symbolic way helps children realize that the power to improve oneself lies within.

 The Gratitude Tree